vardhandongre/Applied-Machine-Learning/NCSA-Training/README.md

 # National Center for Supercomputing Applications: Training Programs
-I have been a participant in these training and competetive programs organized by NCSA
+I have been a participant in these training and competitive programs organized by NCSA

 * Petascale Training Institute (2019)
   * OpenAcc